applicaster/developer.applicaster.com/book/getting-started/ios-podspec.md

 This method should be used mainly to get off the ground and is not recommended.
 The main issue with this method is the repository is pulled on any `pod update` run and is stored in the local pods cache.

-While the repository might start as being light weight (especially if it contains no assets) - this gets graduatly heavier.
-Especially if the plugin contains assets or compiled binaries.
+While the repository might start out lightweight (especially if it contains no assets) - this gets gradually heavier, especially if the plugin contains assets or compiled binaries.

 Just like creating a public podspec repository, you will need to create the following structure:
 ```